TheAttila/Gesture-Themes/README.md

 # Customize Android Gesture Pill

 # Themes
--Size and thickness of MIUI, OxygenOS, MyUX and Pixel -11 Colors available so far
+- Size and thickness of MIUI, OxygenOS, MyUX and Pixel
+- 11 Colors available so far

 # Suport
 - Only AOSP Roms